GoogleCloudPlatform/cloud-hackathons/hacks/adk-intro/README.md

 ### Description

 We have already provided an `mcp-server` on Cloud Run.
-It provides a single tool that's basically responsible for updating the labels on the idle resources.
+It provides a number of tools that are basically responsible for updating the labels on resources.

-Create a new agent `notification_agent`, configure it to use the tool from that server.
-Then add the `notification_agent` to the `orchestrator_agent` sequence.
+Create a new agent `resource_labeler_agent`, configure it to use the toolset from that server.
+Instruct the agent to add the `janitor-scheduled` label with the value set to 7 days in the future to the idle instances.
+Make sure that the agent does not add the label if the instance already has a `janitor-scheduled` label.

+Then add the `resource_labeler_agent` to the `orchestrator_agent` sequence.

 ### Success Criteria

-- The Agent runs `resource_scanner_agent`, `idle_checker_agent` and `notification_agent` in sequence and updates the labels on the virtual machines that are idle.
+- The Agent runs `resource_scanner_agent`, `resource_monitor_agent` and `resource_labeler_agent` in sequence.
+- The instances `gce-dev-lnx-tomcat-001`,  `gce-dev-lnx-tomcat-002` have the label `janitor-scheduled` with the value set to 7 days in the future.
+- The instance `gce-sbx-lnx-blob-001` is not updated and keeps `janitor-scheduled` label set to yesterday.
 - The changes have been pushed to the remote Git repository.

 ### Learning Resources